tarikguney/todoapp/README.md

 This application is written for the purpose of an exercise.
 It uses various Angular elements such as Modules, Components, Routing, etc.

+### Note
+Strictly speaking, it is developed with Angular 7.
+Therefore, I cannot guarantee that it will work with different versions of Angular.

 Check out the source code to learn more about it.

 The application contains only front-end and does not interact with any server side.